caramelomartins/awesome-linters/README.md

   files clean and readable by running it against a collection of configurable linter rules.
 - [stylelint](http://stylelint.io) - CSS linter that is unopinionated, supports
   plugins and has a wide range of rules built-in.
-Written in Javascript, it parses by default CSS-like syntaxes such as SCSS, Sass, Less and SugarSS.
+Written in JavaScript, it parses by default CSS-like syntaxes such as SCSS, Sass, Less and SugarSS.

 ### Scala